 Inland rice farming is traditionally a labor intensive process.
-Substantial labor inputs are required from the initial land clearing and management as well as in the subsequent planting, cultivation, harvesting and threshing (see examples in Box 1).
+From the initial land clearing and management to the subsequent planting, cultivation, harvesting and threshing, a substantial amount of labor is needed (see examples in Box 1).
 To address this, some labor-saving practices have been introduced by farmers, such as the use of zero till concept for land preparation and the adoption of dibbling and broadcast sowing instead of transplanting.